 Licorice The peacemaker

 Calming and soothing, excellent during times of stress because it works to reduce the amount of cortisol your little adrenal glands need to produce.
 Ultimately, the less cortisol your body makes, the less depleting it is for your body.
-There’s less negative effects from excess cortisol then.
+There are fewer negative effects from excess cortisol then.
 Licorice is also soothing to sore, tickly throats, coughs, the intestines and for tummy pains.
-It’s excellent in constipation.
-Licorice provides sweetness to tea blends, and in herbal medicine we use it when someone needs some sweetness (AKA FUN!) in their life.
+It’s excellent for constipation.
+Licorice provides sweetness to tea blends, and in herbal medicine, we use it when someone needs some sweetness (AKA FUN!) in their life.
 Is this not the herb for mums?!

-You can use licorice with most any other herb, as long as you like the sweet warm taste of it.
-I like it with peppermint (cooling), chamomile (calming), cinnamon (warming), or with ginger and fennel for tummy woes like wind, spasm or constipation.
+You can use licorice with almost any other herb, as long as you like the sweet warm taste of it.
+I like it with peppermint (cooling), chamomile (calming), cinnamon (warming), or with ginger and fennel for tummy woes like wind, spasms or constipation.